dominance-analysis/dominance-analysis/README.md

   * objective : It can take value either 0 or 1.
 0 for Classification and 1 for Regression.
   * pseudo_r2 : It can take one of the Pseudo R-Sqyared measures - "mcfadden","nagelkerke", "cox_and_snell" or "estrella", where default="mcfadden".
 It's not needed in case of regression (objective=1)

+**Dominance Analysis - The Significance!**
+Dominance Analysis, according to Azen and Budescu meets three important criteria for measuring relative importance.
+First, the technique should be defined in terms of its ability to reduce error in predicting the outcome variable.
+Next, it should permit direct comparison of measures within a model (that is, X1
 ### PSEUDO R-Square for Classification Task / Logistic Regression
 Logistic regression models are fitted using the method of maximum likelihood - i.e. the parameter estimates are those values which maximize the likelihood of the data which have been observed.